-With just a few hours explore this self-guided walking tour of Lagos (56 miles or 90 km from Faro) and discover the main monuments and places of interest
+With just a few hours explore this self-guided walking tour in Lagos, in Portugal, and discover the main monuments and places of interest.

-What you’ll see in the walking tour of Lagos
+What you’ll see in the walking tour in Lagos, Portugal

 - Walking time (estimated): 3 hours (20 minutes linear path)